- Trip Code : NTE-TPC38

 - Stroll around the Thamel area which is a popular tourist hub.

-- Enjoy welcome dinner held in our honor.
+- Enjoy the welcome dinner held in your honor.

 - Overnight in Kathmandu.

 - Visit Kathmandu's major world heritage sites with our guide.

 - Explore Pashupatinath Temple, Boudhanath Stupa, Swoyambhunath Temple, and Kathmandu Durbar Square.

 - Take a short explanation class by our representative about the further trek.